-ANALYTICAL READING AND WRITING - Within the fields of science, engineering, technology business and professional occupations, students will develop abilities to organize and create manuals, journal articles, scientific data and research, and other technical publications.
+ANALYTICAL READING AND WRITING - This class offers students the opportunity to earn college credit.
+Within the fields of science, engineering, technology business and professional occupations, students will develop abilities to organize and create manuals, journal articles, scientific data and research, and other technical publications.
 Students will utilize a multifaceted approach to reading and writing skills through a research-based technique within the field of analytical reading and writing.